xtuml/mc/doc/notes/10351_persist/10351_persist_int.md

 bridge (ILB) queueing for port messages.
 It may be dubious to use the ILB feature with SystemC, but it makes sense to keep the architecture consistent.

+6.3 "quote" and 'tick' and hand-edits
+The compiled model compiler is virtually required for translation of MC-3020, because of the mass of action language (converted from RSL).
+Unfortunately, there are weaknesses in MC-3020 such that `mcmc` cannot be generated cleanly from xtUML alone; a few tweaks are required.
+The tweaks come in the form of hand-edits to the generated code.
+There are tens of spots in the generated ooaofooa.c file that require hand edits.
+Escaping quotations marks and single-quotes (ticks) is the single biggest headache among these hand-edits.
+During this work, I reduced the number of hand-edits by creating functions `T_quote` and `T_tick`.
+The former returns a string carrying a quotation mark; the latter returns a string carrying a tick mark.
+The hand edit is then localized to the body of these routines rather than strewn throughout the generated ooaofooa.c file.
+I also improved the instructions guiding the hand-edits in `HOWTO Create mcmc-docgen.txt`.

 ### 7. Unit Test

 7.1 Microwave Oven